wagslane/blog/content/posts/seo-is-a-scam-job.md

 audio: []
 ---

 I've been writing online for about 4 years now, and I've learned a bit about "SEO" - this blog and my [side project's blog](https://blog.boot.dev) (my side project being [Boot.dev](https://boot.dev)) now have combined traffic of about 100k visits each month.
-I'm sure there are a lot of people out there who know a lot more about growing relevant orgainc traffic for businesses than I do, but I've become convinced of something that I'd like to run by you.
+I'm sure there are a lot of people out there who know a lot more about growing relevant organic traffic for businesses than I do, but I've become convinced of something that I'd like to run by you.

 > "Those claiming to be an "SEO" probably provide little marketing value